sap-tutorials/sap-conversational-ai/tutorials/conversational-ai-abap-services-2/conversational-ai-abap-services-2.md

     ```Shell
     /usr/local/sbin/rcscc_daemon start
     ```

-It may take a few minutes for the cloud conector to start.
+It may take a few minutes for the cloud connector to start.
 You will get a message when it starts:

 ![Cloud connector started](cc-started.png)